 What is Coinbase?

-Founded in 2012, Coinbase is a virtual exchange that allows you to buy and sell the world’s most popular cryptocurrencies, including bitcoin, Ethereum and Litecoin.
-Combined, the exchange provides access to three of the world’s ten biggest cryptocurrencies.
+Founded in 2012, Coinbase is a virtual exchange that allows global users to buy and sell some of the world’s most popular cryptocurrencies, including bitcoin, Ethereum and Litecoin.
+Importantly, it currently provides buyer-side services only in Australia, as well as a limited range of payment options compared to other countries.

-Coinbase not only allows you to buy and sell cryptocurrency, but also provides wallet services and merchant services.
-It’s pretty much a one-stop shop for all cryptocurrency market players.
+Coinbase also provides wallet services and merchant services, so it’s pretty much a one-stop shop for all cryptocurrency market players.

-Coinbase is available in 32 countries, including the United States.
+Coinbase is available in 33 countries, including Poland.

-US customers have access to a wide variety of payment methods to buy or deposit cryptocurrency.
+Customers in Poland have access to a limited number of payment methods when compared to other countries.
 These include:

 Although Coinbase does not charge a fee to use its wallet service, transferring cryptocurrency to an address outside the platform may result in a network fee.
 Network fees are set by the blockchain community.